 In the days of pre 1974, with the old county boundaries, the town was simply called Appleby.
 It was the capital town of the county of Westmorland before all the changes.
 The name change to Appleby in Westmorland preserved and recognised a connection to the past.
-Speaking of the past, there are many figures known through history that have connections to the town.
-To name a couple we have:

-George Washington – his father went to Appleby Grammar School, and George’s two older brothers were thus sent over from Virginia to be educated here too.
+George’s father went to Appleby Grammar School, and George’s two older brothers were thus sent over from Virginia to be educated here too.
 When George was 11 his father died and that ended George Washington’s chance to follow on and have the same full education over here.
 Looking over to America you will see George has his birthplace in a county named after this Cumbrian area – Westmoreland, Virginia.

 MPs to Prime Ministers – William Pitt the Younger and Viscount Howick (2nd Earl Grey) were members of parliament for the town.

 And those that know the life of Beatrix Potter will still find a Heelis Solicitors here.

 Lady Anne Clifford

 In the past I have mentioned Lady Anne Clifford many times in my articles, her tireless work restoring all the castles and properties she was left, for example Brougham Castle nearby.
 She owned five others, including Skipton, Brough, Pendragon castles.
 Appleby castle became her main home out of all the castles she owned and she gave a lot of work and help to the people of the town.
 In the 17th century she restored the church, St Lawrence.
 Looking inside you will find the monuments to Lady Anne and her mother, Lady Margaret Clifford.

 Another big landmark in the centre of town is St Lawrence’s Church.
 The arched cloisters taking you from the bustling road to peace and calm almost immediately.